hector-gomez/ruter-pebble/config/libs/ruter-js/README.md

 It uses [webpack](http://webpack.github.io) as the module bundler.
 This uses `ts-loader` to offload compiling the `.ts` files to the TypeScript compiler.

+As you can see in [`tsconfig.json`](tsconfig.json) the TypeScript compiler is instructed to create ES5 CommonJS modules and generate the source maps.
+Webpack is configured in [`webpack.config.js`](webpack.config.js) and has `Ruter.ts` as the entry point.
+It is going to pass all `.ts` files to the TypeScript compiler, then bundle all the resulting CommonJS modules into a single file and expose a global `Ruter` object.
+Webpack is configured to minify the output and preserve the source maps.

 ## Library API

 This section will cover the most important methods the `Ruter` object exposes.
 Will be filled as they are finalized.